RileyMathews/spec-buddy/README.md

 # spec-buddy README

-This is the README for your extension "spec-buddy".
-After writing up a brief description, we recommend including the following sections.

 ## Features

 Use the VS code command `cmd + shift + p` and search for `spec buddy`.
 You can turn the extension on and off there.
 Or in your VS Code settings.